In the Field: Week 7 (Part Two)

 Ahead of us on Thursday was the clear aftermath of natural devastation, where the original trail had fallen away into the floodpath of the gulch.
 We were content with attacking the 200 feet of new tread within 5 hours.
 Within the last 50 feet we were threatened by a massive storm that seemed to be rolling in.
 Under the pressure of time and low morale, with the help of determination and energy drinks, we completed our goals and set out back home.

-A group of people working with shovels and tools on a trail restoration project in a forested mountain area.
+Group of people with tools working on a trail in a forested mountain area.

 Contact Us Cart